obsidianGlaise/loaded_string/README.md

-# Loaded String
+# Loaded String Simulation

 Simple physics simulation of loaded string using verlet integration and nearest-neighbor interaction to dictate forces.

-## Outline of Functions
+## Outline of Settings
-1. Basic function
+1. Basic Settings
+    - Reset: resets the dynamics of the system but doesn't affect the display settings.
-You can directly manipulate the position of each mass.
-You can also directly alter the number of masses on the string.
+    - Masses: alters the number of simulated masses.
+The number can be directly altered with the slider, by clicking on the number of masses or using the increment and decrement buttons.

-2. Reset
-You can reset the system (size, masses, accelerations, time, animate is set to false).
-Things that (currently) don't reset: Delta and Clamped Time.

-3. Delta
-You can alter the timestep of the system.
-A smaller timestep causes the simulation to run more slowly.
+    - Delta: alters the timestep of the simulation.
+Ranges from 0.001 to 0.75 (inclusive).
+Larger timesteps run faster than smaller timesteps.
+Altering the timestep causes the simulation to reset to avoid odd behavior.
-After altering the timestep, it is recommended to reset the system as the simulation isn't accurate after the delta is adjusted.

-4. Increment and Decrement
-Increment and decrement the number of masses by 1.
-Clamped to 1..300 (inclusive of both sides)

-5. Harmonic State (WIP)
-Sets the position of each mass according to the first fundamental harmonic.
-Initial displacement sets the peak.
-Clicking start will set each mass to their position, set time = 0, and animate = false.

-6. Mass radius
-Purely for display purpose.
-Adjust to better see the dynamics of each individual mass.

-7. Step
+    - Animate: starts or stops the animation of the plot.
-Stop animating if animating and move by a single time step (delta).
-Even if clamped, step still works (though animate does not).
+    - Step: continues the simulation by a single time-step.
+Even if the simulation run-time is clamped, step will still function.

+2. Display Settings
+    - Mass radius: the display size of the masses on the string.
+    - String length: the display length of the string.
+    - Mass color: the color of the masses on the string.
+    - String color: the color of the string itself.
+    - Boundary color: the color of the boundary.
+    - Boundary style: the type of boundary used by the simulation (lines, fixed masses, none).
+Purely display (no physical effect on the simulation).
+    - Windowed: the side panel is its own window or part of the main window.

+3. Misc State Settings
+    - Initial displacement: sets the max point for the harmonic, parabolic, and pluck functions.
+    - Harmonic state: sets the harmonic state for the harmonic function.
+    - Harmonic: initializes the system of the given size in a harmonic state.
+    - Parabolic: initializes the system of the given size in a parabolic state.
+    - Pluck: initializes the system of the given size in a pluck state.

+4. Clamped Settings
+    - Max time: maximum time the simulation will run for while clamped.
+    - Clamped: whether the simulation runtime is clamped or not.

+5. Mass Positions
+Displays the position of each mass on the loaded string and allows you to modify the position of each mass individually, even while the simulation is running.

+6. Menu Options
+Under file, there are three options:
+    1. Quit: Closes the window for the native windows binary.
+Doesn't display any effect for the Web application.
+    2. Toggle Window: Another option to toggle the windowed side panel.
+    3. Full reset: Fully resets the simulation (system dynamics, display settings, clamped settings, etc.)